 I’m interested in optimizing human diet and lifestyle for longevity.
 I think it’s possible for the majority of us to live mostly-healthy lives to an age of 90-110+, although we face greatly adversarial environments that make this much more challenging than it should be.
 There are, in my opinion, already many substances that will slow aging down by as much as 5-15% in humans, even if we currently lack the rigorous level of evidence we’d prefer to have to state this with confidence.
 It’s worth noting that curing cancer would grant us only an additional 2-3 years of life, and that slowing aging by as little as 5% would therefore have a broader impact.
 I don’t personally focus on optimizing my athletic performance, but rather on trying to make optimizations and tweaks that have a good chance of notably extending my life span.
 I think we can already extend human lifespan, on average, by several decades, and that it’s quite likely this will significantly improve in the near future, especially if AI turns out to scale out as impressively as some of us think it may.
 I would say longevity is perhaps the second most important field I can think of behind machine learning, although anything in biotech and bioengineering is definitely up there, especially when combined with it.
 Although I can’t spend anywhere close to the amount of time I’d like to researching and experimenting with it, reading my supplements page (including the bottom list) will give you part of how my interest in this area affects my life.

 Software Engineering, Linux, etc

-I use Linux as my primary operating system (generally Manjaro, Arch, and Ubuntu Server) and spend quite a bit of time writing software in various languages (most recent: Python, Laravel/PHP, SQL, HTML/JS/CS).
+I use Linux as my primary operating system (generally Manjaro, Arch, and Ubuntu Server) and spend quite a bit of time writing software in various languages (most recently: Python, Laravel/PHP, SQL, HTML/JS/CSS).
 I’m a big fan of FOSS and computing environments that truly empower users, rather than just give an illusion of power like most modern platforms, services, and devices.
 Similarly I love encryption, decentralization, and anything that helps people express themselves and form their own groups of like-minded individuals to enjoy life with.